Decoding Justin Bieber and Ed Sheeran's I Don't Care Lyrics

 David M. Benett/Dave Benett/WireImage

-Justin Bieber and Ed Sheeran's latest new collaboration, the pop single "I Don't Care," may sound upbeat but addresses some pretty somber personal issues.
+Ed Sheeran's latest song, the pop single "I Don't Care," featuring Justin Bieber, may sound upbeat but addresses some pretty somber personal issues.

 The song describes a person attending a party they "don't wanna be at," feeling like they don't "fit in" and "always feeling like I'm nobody."
 But then...someone the person cares about swoops in to save the day.